 Ball was NASA’s industrial partner for both the Kepler and Spitzer Space Telescope missions.
 These missions relied on high-heritage flight proven deep space systems, originally developed by NASA, to minimize technical and programmatic risks.
 For Kepler, the mission to search for Earth-size planets around other stars, Ball was the mission prime contractor and built the photometer and spacecraft, and managed system integration and test for the NASA Ames Research Center and Jet Propulsion Laboratory-led Discovery class mission.
 For Spitzer, Ball provided the Cryogenic Telescope Assembly (CTA) and two of the three science instruments: the Infrared Spectrograph and the Multiband Imaging Photometer.

-Sentinel will take approximately five years to complete development and testing to be ready for launch in 2017-2018.
+Sentinel will take approximately five years to complete development, testing and funding to be ready for launch in 2019.
 The launch vehicle of choice is the SpaceX Falcon9.

 The B612 Foundation aims to build, launch, and operate the world’s first privately funded deep-space telescope mission to create the first comprehensive dynamic map of our inner solar system, identifying the current and future locations and trajectories of Earth crossing asteroids.
 Mapping the great unknown of the inner solar system is the first step to opening the next frontier.
 The B612 Foundation believes that humanity can harness the power of science and technology to protect the future of civilization on this planet, while extending our reach into the solar system.